alexeygrigorev/hands-on-mlops-workshop/README.md

 regression_performance_report.show(mode='inline')
 ```

-Note: for classification you can use this report:
+Note: for classification, you can use this report:

 ```python
 from evidently.metric_preset import ClassificationPreset
 ```

 ## Summary